Mind & Mission approached us after having just gone through a brand process with another company.

 Stage 1: Evaluate.
 Mind & Mission start by understanding more about what the client does and how they do it.
 Learning about the hopes and fears for them, their employees and their organisation.

 Stage 2: Design.
-Based on the results of the evaluation phase, Mind & Mission will design a mental health strategy and plan that focuses on bringing the client’s vision to life.
+Based on the results of the evaluation phase, Mind & Mission design a mental health strategy and plan that will focus on bringing the client’s vision to life.

 Stage 3: Educate: Mind & Mission’s training programme will build valuable capability, by raising awareness of commonly diagnosed mental health issues, providing practical strategies for responding to mental health concerns and unique solutions to the challenges that are likely to arise.